zNaLa/docs/docs/Invite Troubleshooting.md

 ### Open an incognito tab and invite Rythm from there.

 If you're sure that **you're signed into the correct account** and **you have permissions on the server that you'd like to add Rythm to**, then you should open an incognito tab and invite Rythm from there.
-You can find instructions in the table below, if you don't know how to do that.
+Below is a table which lists the most common keyboard shortcuts for the most popular browsers:

 | Browser  | Windows/Linux | MacOS       |
 |:--------:|:-------------:|:-----------:|